salsa-rs/salsa/book/src/tutorial/db.md

 ```

 The `#[salsa::db(...)]` attribute takes a list of all the jars to include.
-The struct must have a field named `storage` whose types is `salsa::Storage<Self>`, but it can also contain whatever other fields you want.
+The struct must have a field named `storage` whose type is `salsa::Storage<Self>`, but it can also contain whatever other fields you want.
 The `storage` struct owns all the data for the jars listed in the `db` attribute.

 The `salsa::db` attribute autogenerates a bunch of impls for things like the `salsa::HasJar<crate::Jar>` trait that we saw earlier.
-This means that
+This means that ... [what goes here?]

 ## Implementing the `salsa::Database` trait